yungjekoo/custom-cards/README.md

 ## Step 6: Link your package
 Before you can use your card you must link the custom cards server to Watson IoT Platform.

+**Important:** Custom cards are currently an experimental service, and  the custom cards settings are stored locally in your browser.
+You must register your custom cards server with each browser that you use to access the Watson IoT Platform dashboard.

 To link the custom cards server:
 1. Log in to the Watson IoT Platform dashboard as a user with administrative rights.
+2. Go to **Settings** and verify that experimental features are enabled.
 2. Connect to the sample server.
  2. Go to **Extensions**.
  3. Click **Add extension** and select the **Custom Card** extension.
  4. In the extensions dashboard, click **Setup** on the custom cards tile to edit the settings.
  5. In the Configure Custom Cards dialog server field, enter the URL for the external card server.
 **Note:** The URL should start with HTTPS.
-**Tip:** The URL of the public sample card server is: https://samplecards.mybluemix.net If you are connecting to your own server, enter the URL of that server.
+**Tip:** The URL of the public sample card server is:  https://customcards.mybluemix.net If you are connecting to your own server, enter the URL of that server.
  4. Click **OK** to add the server connection.
 5. Create a new card based on the sample cards.